Mobtown Players: New Era

-As Mobtown passes its tenth anniversary, it is still committed to bringing the classics to Baltimore.
-President Karen Moul oversees a dedicated staff that includes Tony Gallahan as vice president and Ana Pavich as Treasurer.
+President Karen Moul oversees a staff that includes Tony Gallahan as vice president and Ana Pavich as Treasurer.
 2007 saw founding member Noel Schively directing Bob Alleman and Matt Sekerke's new translation of Carlo Goldoni's Servant of Two Masters to positive reviews and full houses.
 2008 brought one of Baltimore's "Movers and Shakers," actress and director Erin Riley to the Mobtown stage for one of the most successful shows in recent Baltimore history "Six Dead Queens...and an Inflatable Henry."

-Actors working at Mobtown have found a challenging work environment led by trained and dedicated craftsmen.
-Many who work at Mobtown have degrees in Theatre or are working towards a career in Theatre.
-Recently, several regular performers have gone on to be featured on an international stage.
-Courtney Ryan, who played Juliet in the 2004 production that was staged outdoors in Patterson Park, followed that role by spending a year studying acting at Lancaster University in England.
-She was seen in performances throughout the country.
-In the summer of 2005 Tess Pohlhaus was cast as the lead in the Sheri Wilner’s Father Joy which was performed as part of The Edinburgh Fringe Festival in Scotland.
-Others who have worked at Mobtown find themselves doing local industrial films, voice-overs or professional film and television work.

-2009-2010 saw a resurgence of the Mobtown Players as the finest community theater in the Baltimore area.